 Digital technologies have brought changes to many industries, and construction and architecture are no exceptions.
 Computer-aided designs have become the norm, and BIM (Building Information Modeling), with its collaborative features and vast amounts of data, is not far behind.
 Architects of the past may have needed their sharp pencils and tilted drafting tables, but nowadays, computers might be of greater use to them.

 Still, not all architects are entirely familiar with BIM.
 Even among those who are, some don’t understand why BIM is as important as everyone claims.
-For both of these groups, we’ve prepared a short introduction to BIM, as well as some of its benefits and uses.
+For both of these groups, we’ve prepared a short introduction to BIM and some of its benefits and uses.

 What Is BIM?